mxcube/ui-api/README.md

 # ui-api
-Repository for specifying the API used between the MXCuBE user interface and its backend
+Repository for specifying the API used between the MXCuBE user interface and its backend.
 See [Background information](https://github.com/mxcube/HardwareRepository/issues/139) for more details.

 The API consist of a set of functions and provides a "thin layer" for the MXCuBE user interface to access the underlying beamline control layer, today implemented as HardwareObjects.